indraneelrp/collision-simulator/README.md

 # Collision-simulator
-particle collision simulator, parallelised with OpenMP
+Particle collision simulator, parallelised with OpenMP.
+Main logic in sim.cc, collision rules in collision.h

 ### Notes
 This project and its test cases were run on a slurm cluster, so it is difficult to replicate on a personal laptop.
 However, the main logic used is in this repo!